SwiftThemes/EAA/readme.md

 1. Upload the plugin files to the `/wp-content/plugins/eaa` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the appearance->customize->Easy AdSense Ads & Scripts panel to add your ads and scripts.
+1. You also get a new widget from the plugin called **Easy AdSense Ads & Scripts**

 ## Frequently Asked Questions